 through the direct beauty of music, the vital experience of cultural diversity, collaboration and

-Correo Aéreo’s richly entertaining music promotes global healing and pride through a Rainbow Vision and culturally links people of all nations, ages and populations.
+Correo Aéreo’s richly entertaining music promotes global healing and pride through a Rainbow Vision and culturally links people of diverse nations, ages and populations.
 Songs are sung in Spanish.

 Comments are bilingual or in English or Spanish, depending upon audience orientation.